Skip to main content Scroll Top

 • Child support — Colorado uses an income-shares model to calculate support obligations based on both parents' incomes and the amount of parenting time.

-Why Local Representation in Colorado Springs Matters
+Why Local Representation in Colorado Matters

-We know the courts, we know the community, and we know what it takes to get results for Colorado Springs clients.
+We know the courts, we know the community, and we know what it takes to get results for Colorado clients.
 When your future is on the line, local experience isn't just a benefit — it's a strategic advantage.

 How Lindstrom Law Handles Your Divorce Case